-FEE,1(1-0)
+FEE,1(1-0) scuer course is to

 The purpose of the CPR/AED for the Professional Rescuer course is to teach professional rescuers (those with a duty to act) the skills needed to respond appropriately to breathing and cardiac emergencies.
 CPR/AED also includes the use of automated external defibrillators, oxygen administration and airway management.
 American Red Cross or American Heart Association certificate issued upon successful completion of course.